 Day 1 – Arrival in Beijing

 On your first day in Beijing you will be collected from the airport before being taken direct to your hotel in order to check in.
 The rest of the day will then be yours to explore the Chinese capital at your leisure, or relax in preparation for the adventure ahead.
+We recommend that guests arrive in the morning on Day 1, as depending on the train departure time, some excursions may be moved from Day 3 to Day 1 instead.

 Day 2 – Excursions in Beijing